WLHK: Adult contemporary (1980–1994)

 Once Program Director Rick Cummings became more involved with the growth of Emmis Broadcasting, Ron Jordan was hired for morning drive.
 Jordan only lasted three months in the shift.
 He was replaced by the all too brief pairing of Bruce Munson and Tim McKee.
-Tragically, McKee died of a heart attack just three days before the second annual WENS "Skyconcert" in late August 1984.
+McKee died of a heart attack just three days before the second annual WENS "Skyconcert" in late August 1984.
 McKee's midday shift was filled by the return of Chuck Larson, who had returned for weekends, after working part-time with daytimer beautiful music-formatted WATI.
 It was Larson who first took the call informing station management of McKee's death.
 Later, McKee's grieving fiancée confirmed that it was Larson's compassionate response to her call that allowed her to keep her emotions in check during that first difficult hour after Tim's passing.
 McKee had also served as production director for WENS, and was replaced in that capacity by Tom Woody.

 Scott Wheeler became program director following Cummings move to Emmis corporate programmer.
 Under Wheeler's leadership, WENS became one of the radio station's that redefined the new AC sound.
 Still, Wheeler faced a difficult battle with up and coming Top 40 WZPL.
 Ratings at WENS dropped, and Wheeler was replaced as program director by Joel Grey.
 Wheeler remained and split the midday shift with Grey.
 Grey's first move as PD was to shift Chuck Larson, by then starring in weekends for Randy Michaels at WLW in Cincinnati, to late nights.
 Larson left the station again, in a move to Evansville, Indiana, as chief engineer of radio station WGBF.
 Under Grey, WENS adopted the name of "Lite Rock 97" and quickly regained its earlier ratings dominance.

 Chuck Larson was replaced in the late night slot by Dave Taylor.
 With Taylor came the birth of "Night Lite Love Songs", a nighttime request and dedication show.
 Taylor left to return to Boston late in 1986, and was replaced on the "Night Lite" show by Eric Garnes.
 Garnes had joined for weekends in early 1982, and had been hosting overnights on WENS since the 1985 departure of Gene Olson.
 Garnes was replaced in overnights by Darla Coop.
 Production director Tom Woody had been replaced by Eric Edwards in late 1985.
 With Edwards' 1986 move to sister station KPWR in Los Angeles, Coop with help from Neal Kelly had taken a greater production role at the station.
 With the move to overnights, Coop was replaced in production by Tammy Warner.